 - interest-based learning will engender children with a lifelong love of learning

-Planning activities based on children’s preferences clearly offers many benefits for learning and promoting a sustainable educational model.
+Planning activities based on children’s preferences offers many benefits for learning and promoting a sustainable educational model.

 Interest-Based Learning in Early Childhood and High School